import abc

 return None

-# Reduce the tree structure removing unneeded nodes
+# Reduce the tree structure by removing unneeded nodes

 # Don't yield an empty tree